Kiyoshi Hayashi

 Violin/Viola

-Kiyoshi Hayashi is a professional violinist, health and career coach, speaker, and entrepreneur based in Boston, MA.
-As a performer, Kiyoshi is the founder and violinist / violist of the award-winning Rasa String Quartet, Co-Artistic Director of the string ensemble and nonprofit organization, Palaver Strings, and frequently performs with notable ensembles around New England including the Cape Cod Chamber Orchestra, Boston Festival Orchestra, and A Far Cry.
+He is the founder and violinist/violist of the award-winning Rasa String Quartet, Co-Artistic Director of the string ensemble and nonprofit Palaver Strings, and frequently performs with notable groups around New England including the Cape Cod Chamber Orchestra, Boston Festival Orchestra, and A Far Cry.

-He has collaborated with a diverse array of artists, including the Maxwell String Quartet, Roomful of Teeth, Kinan Azmeh, Maeve Gilchrist, Dana Lynn, and iconic rock bands like The Who and The Eagles.
-His principal teachers include Nicholas Kitchen, Almita and Roland Vamos, and Thomas Wermuth, and he received his B.M. from the New England Conservatory of Music.
+His principal teachers include Nicholas Kitchen, Almita and Roland Vamos, and Thomas Wermuth, and he received his B.M. from the New England Conservatory.